 - 4 roasted and peeled Hatch green chile rough chopped, or two 4-ounce cans of chopped green chile peppers

 - 1 teaspoon red chili powder I used medium heat Chamayo

 - salsa and chopped avocado for topping

 - Cook pasta according to package directions in an oven proof casserole.
 Drain the pasta.

 - While pasta is cooking, saute sausage, onion, and bell pepper in a skillet.
 Drain sausage mixture.

-- Drain pasta and return to casserole.
+- Return drained pasta and sausage mix to the Dutch oven.
 Top with remaining ingredients and stir well.
 Sprinkle top with a little more grated cheese.

 - Bake in preheated 350 degree oven for 20-30 minutes or until cheese is melted.
 Serve topped with salsa and chopped avocado.

 Dutch Oven Breakfast Casserole …It’s what’s for Breakfast.